FXUS61 KLWX 181510

 National Weather Service Baltimore MD/Washington DC

-the south by Wednesday morning.
-High pressure will build in the
+the region tonight.
+Surface high pressure will build in

 .NEAR TERM /THROUGH TONIGHT/...

 Low clouds have struggled to break this morning, but are slowly

 doing so.
 Otherwise, forecast is generally on track.
 Added in